how to start your own publishing business by ben ditto

 FUN Magazine Issue 6

-Ever since Ben Freeman and Lynsey Atkin set up Ditto in early 2009, they have published some of the industry's most exciting publications.
-From Stuart Griffiths' Pigs' Disco, about a group of Belfast soldiers who were involved in the 90s rave scene, to Toby Mott's Skinhead: An Archive, a collection of skinhead fanzines and posters, Ditto's publications make you stop, look and think.
-Over the years they've worked with everyone from Nike to the V&A, and five years ago they embarked on their first venture into the literary world, publishing Duncan Fallowell's novel How to Disappear.
-Whilst working on cutting edge designer Dilara Findikoglu's next presentation and lookbook, a shoot and film for Gut Magazine with Saskia Dixie, issue 9 of Mushpit, of which he is Art Director, and a book with Vinca Petersen, Ben invites us into his world to shed light on what the world of publishing is all about.
+Ever since Ben Ditto and Lynsey Atkin set up Ditto in early 2009, they have published some of the industry's most exciting publications.
+From Stuart Griffiths' Pigs' Disco (_about a group of Belfast soldiers who were involved in the 90s rave scene) to Toby Mott's _Skinheads: An Archive (_a collection of skinhead fanzines and posters), Ditto's publications make you stop, look, and think.
+Over the years, Ditto has worked with everyone from Nike to the V&A; last year, the publishing house embarked on its first venture into the literary world, publishing Duncan Fallowell's novel _How to Disappear.
+Whilst working on cutting edge designer Dilara Findikoglu's next presentation and lookbook, a shoot and film for Gut Magazine with Saskia Dixie, issue nine of _Mushpit, _and a book with Vinca Petersen, Ben invites us into his world to shed light on what the world of publishing is all about.

-The absolute best feeling for me is when someone writes to us from some town I've never been to and says they found a copy of a book or magazine and they loved it, because I know how much that sort of thing meant to me when I was younger.
+The absolute best feeling for me is when someone writes to us from some town I've never been to and says they found a copy of a book or magazine and they loved it, because I know how much that meant to me when I was younger.
 The events we host at Ditto are really important to me as they make publishing tangible; we meet the people who are buying our products, and we always get the best crowds.
-I'm not sure anyone knows or cares much what a publisher does, so I doubt there are many misconceptions about the role.
-I guess the main misconception is the difference between publishing and printing.
+I'm not sure anyone knows or cares much what a publisher does, so I doubt there are many misconceptions.
+I guess the main one is the difference between publishing and printing.
 Printing is putting ink on paper.
-Publishing is putting work out into the world."
+Publishing is putting work out into the world.